wiesard-g12/Projects/Stock_predictor/ReadMe.md

-📈 Stock Price Prediction using LSTM
+# 📈 Stock Price Prediction using LSTM

-🗂️ Overview
+## 🗂️ Overview

-This project implements a Long Short-Term Memory (LSTM) neural network to predict stock prices using historical data.
-It uses the apple_20.csv dataset containing Apple's historical stock prices for model training and testing.
+This project implements a **Long Short-Term Memory (LSTM)** neural network to predict stock prices using historical data.
+It uses the `apple_20.csv` dataset containing Apple's historical stock prices for model training and testing.

+---

-🎯 Objectives
+## 🎯 Objectives

 ✅ Load and preprocess stock price data
 ✅ Build and train an LSTM model for time series prediction
 ✅ Visualize predicted vs actual stock prices to evaluate performance

+---

-🛠️ Technologies Used
+## 🛠️ Technologies Used

-1. Python
+- Python

-2. TensorFlow / Keras
+- TensorFlow / Keras

-3. Pandas and NumPy
+- Pandas and NumPy

-4. Matplotlib
+- Matplotlib

-5. Jupyter Notebook
+- Jupyter Notebook

+---

-🚀 How to Run
+## 🚀 How to Run

-1️.
-Open StockPrediction_using_LSTM.ipynb in Jupyter Notebook.
+1️⃣ Open `StockPrediction_using_LSTM.ipynb` in Jupyter Notebook.

-2. Run all cells to:
+2️⃣ Run all cells to:

-Preprocess the data
+   - Preprocess the data

-Train the LSTM model
+   - Train the LSTM model

-Visualize predicted vs actual stock prices
+   - Visualize predicted vs actual stock prices

+---

-📊 Results
+## 📊 Results

-The LSTM model effectively captures stock price trends, providing a clear visual comparison of actual and predicted prices to understand stock movement patterns.
+The LSTM model effectively captures stock price trends, providing a clear **visual comparison of actual and predicted prices** to understand stock movement patterns.

+---

+## 🪄 Future Improvements

+- Hyperparameter tuning to improve accuracy
+- Integration with live stock data APIs for real-time prediction
+- Saving and deploying the trained model for web or mobile interfaces
+- Exploring GRU and Transformer models for comparison

+---